ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 Upon receiving a request from a Client, the KDC MUST check that it is storing a valid access token from that Client.
 In case the KDC does not store any such valid access token, the KDC MUST respond to the Client with a 4.01 (Unauthorized) error message.

 Unless the request targets the /ace-group resource, the KDC MUST especially check that it is storing a valid access token from that Client for the group with name GROUPNAME associated to the endpoint.
-In case the KDC stores a valid access token but this does not allow the client to access the group associated to the endpoint, the KDC MUST respond to the Client with a 4.03 (Forbidden) error message.
+In case the KDC stores a valid access token but this does not allow the Client to access the group associated to the endpoint, the KDC MUST respond to the Client with a 4.03 (Forbidden) error message.

 Some error responses from the KDC can have Content-Format set to application/ace-groupcomm+cbor.
 In such a case, the paylod of the response MUST be a CBOR map, which includes the following fields.